anjalis17/win2024-cs107e-project/README.md

  - all references are also inline in our code, but here is a short summary:
    - i2c and lsd6ds33 libraries were borrowed and modified from Julie's week 8 Sensors lecture.
 The code is commented to deliniate what is borrowed vs. new
    - Talked to Javier, Antonio briefly about multitasking and where the timer interrupt clear functions were
- - https://codeincomplete.com/articles/javascript-tetris/ -- Our hex representation of the rotational configurations for each tetris piece was taken from this site.
-This facilitated a super efficient way to iterate over the squares of each tetris piece using bit shifting!
-(The rest of the Javascript code on this site was not used or referenced.)
+ - https://codeincomplete.com/articles/javascript-tetris/ -- Our hex representation of the rotational configurations for each tetris piece was inspired from this site.
+This structure facilitated a super efficient way to iterate over the squares of each tetris piece using bit shifting!
+(The rest of the Javascript code on this site was not used, consulted, or referenced.)

 ## Sharing Code
 Our code for i2c.c (a slighly more robust version which checked for outgoing addresses to be ACK'ed) was shared with Sazzad and Aditri's teams.
 They both said they would cite us.
 Thought it was worth mentioning here for good measure.